-Mikael Lafontan is a French and Swedish artist born in 1968.
-He has been both living and working in Paris for the past 20 years.
-His work is present in both the Envie d’Art galleries in Paris and London.
+Mikael Lafontan is a French and Swedish artist born in 1968, who has been living and working in Paris for the past 20 years.

-Most of his work covers and explores northern landscapes: Scandinavia, Scotland, Canada or Island.
-Living in France but raised by a French father and a Swedish mother, Northern countries are to him a source of nostalgic inspiration.
+Most of his work covers and explores northern landscapes: Scandinavia, Scotland, Canada or Iceland.
+Raised in France by a French father and a Swedish mother, Northern countries represent for him a source of nostalgic inspiration.
 Distance generates hunger, desire.
-People of mixed origins are defined by their difference : Swedish in France, yet French in Sweden.
-Always on a quest for his lost homes.
-And what better than photography to sate this need Photography is the art of nostalgia.
-Once done, it belongs to the past, it represents the lost moment.
-Here, nostalgia has a double meaning: the intrinsic specificity of photography, and the specificity of the artist’s approach to his origins.
+People of mixed origins are defined by their differences: Swedish in France, yet French in Sweden.
+Stuck on a never-ending quest for his lost home.
+And what could be better than photography to sooth this need?

+As soon as it's taken, the photo belongs to the past, it represents the time lost.
+Here, nostalgia has a double meaning: one referring to the intrinsic specificity of photography, and one regarding the artist’s approach to his origins.

-Scandinavians have a very special link to nature.
-Their ecological conscience wasn’t born with recent studies on climate change, but deeply rooted in their essence.
-Climate and nature are rough in those countries.
-Throughout history, the necessity to survive in hostile environments has forged this specific approach of mixed respect, fear and superstitions.
+Scandinavians have a very special bond with nature.
+Their ecological conscience wasn’t born with climate change, but is deeply rooted in their essence.
+Climate and nature are rough in those countries, making survival harsh and forging, throughout history, this spirit of respect, mixed with fear and superstitions.

-Mikael’s work isn’t an ideological statement, but a search for this northern spirit within landscapes, totem shapes and matter.
-Old scandinavian tales and beliefs give life to all that constitutes nature and are inhabited by mysterious creatures.
+Mikael’s work isn’t an ideological statement, but a search for this northern spirit within the landscapes, totemic shapes and matters.
+Old scandinavian tales and beliefs, filled with mysterious creatures, bring life to nature itself.